 2. Gathering Evidence

 In most lawsuits, the burden is on you to prove that you are a victim of wrongful termination in California.
-Five types of evidence that can help demonstrate that you were fired unlawfully include:
+Six types of evidence that can help demonstrate that you were fired unlawfully include:

 - Recorded communications.
 Examples include emails or voicemails from managers that show harassing or prejudicial behavior.